Quick Answer

 How much does PandaDoc cost?

 PandaDoc offers 4 pricing plans, starting with a free tier and scaling to custom enterprise pricing.
-Plans include Free eSign (free), Essentials at $35/user/month, Business at $65/user/month, Enterprise (custom pricing).
+Plans include Free (free), Starter at $35/user/month, Business at $65/user/month, Enterprise (custom pricing).

 PandaDoc Pricing Overview

 PandaDoc has 4 pricing plans, including a free tier.
-Paid plans range from $19 to $65/user/month.
-The Free eSign plan is free and is best for general users and teams.
-The Essentials plan costs $35/user/month, best for general users and teams.
-The Business plan costs $65/user/month, best for general users and teams.
-The Enterprise plan requires contacting sales for a custom quote and is designed for general users and teams.
+Paid plans range from $0 to $65/user/month.
+The Free plan is free and is best for small businesses needing professional esign without the price tag.
+The Starter plan costs $35/user/month, best for teams quickly creating and signing forms and agreements.
+The Business plan costs $65/user/month, best for sales teams with integrated agreement workflows.
+The Enterprise plan requires contacting sales for a custom quote and is designed for enterprises needing end-to-end document workflows and advanced automations.

 The median PandaDoc customer pays $16,447/year based on 28 verified purchases, with an average 26% discount available through negotiation.